Hunter Valley Bushranger

 In January 1810 he was released from Sydney Gaol on the occasion of Lachlan Macquarie taking over as Governor.

-By September 1811 Armstrong Garrett had absconded from Newcastle, this time with two notorious bolters John McCabe and John Fitzgerald.
+By September 1811 Garrett Armstrong had absconded from Newcastle, this time with two notorious bolters John McCabe and John Fitzgerald.
 They were believed to be lurking about the lower Hawkesbury region and inhabitants were cautioned against harbouring or employing them on pain of prosecution.
-They were apprehended and sent back to Newcastle.
+All three were soon apprehended and sent back to Newcastle.

 Lieutenant Thomas Thompson was Commandant when Garrett Armstrong absconded from Newcastle in March 1814.
 Armstrong was captured and sent back a week later.

 Van Diemen's LandIn 1819, still a prisoner, he was sent to Van Diemen's Land on the Prince Leopold to work in public service.
 He was granted a Ticket of Leave in Hobart in 1835.

 DeathGarrett Armstrong died on 1st February 1836 at Launceston, Tasmania.

 References A Ancestry.com.
 New South Wales, Australia, Colonial Secretary's Papers, 1788-1825 (1) Series: (NRS 936) Copies of letters sent to Van Diemen's Land, Newcastle and Norfolk Island, 1810-1813 Item: 4/3492 Page: 29

 Journals of the House of Commons, Volume 67